 README.md CONTRIBUTING.md docs/ .github/

-Either delete the lines or add a “DO NOT” prefix with a pointer to AGENTS.md.
-Old positive advice is worse than no advice for an agent.
+Either delete the lines or prefix them with “DO NOT” and a pointer to AGENTS.md.
+Old positive advice is worse than no advice for an agent — it reads it as a current instruction.

 - Require status checks to pass

-- Restrict who can push (no one — only via PR)
+- Restrict who can push to matching branches (ideally no one directly — only via PR)

 - Block force pushes

 This is the safety net.
-Even if Codex tries to force-push, the server says no.
+Even if Codex tries to force-push, the server rejects it with remote rejected ... protected branch hook declined.

-Also consider protecting codex/* and agent/* branch patterns — those are the ones Codex pushes to.
-If two parallel tasks land on the same branch, force-pushing wipes one.
+Also add the pattern codex/* (and agent/* if you use it) to the ruleset’s target branches — those are the branches Codex pushes to.
+If two parallel tasks land on the same branch, a force-push wipes one of them.

-Some agent sandboxes let you install client-side hooks.
-In .codex/setup.sh:
+Some agent setups let you install client-side hooks during environment setup.
+In .codex/setup.sh (or your harness’s setup script):

 mkdir -p .git/hooks